+Organic Farming

 In this type of

+farming, organic

+manure and

+natural pesticides

+are used instead

 of chemicals.

+No genetic

 modification is

+done to increase

 the yield of the

-done to increase

-No genetic

 crop.

-Organic Farming

-farming, organic manure and

-natural pesticides are used instead Primitive subsistence agriculture includes shifting cultivation and nomadic herding.
+Primitive subsistence agriculture includes shifting cultivation and nomadic herding.

 Shifting cultivation is practised in the thickly forested areas of Amazon basin, tropical Africa, parts of southeast Asia and Northeast India.
 These are the areas of heavy rainfall and quick regeneration of vegetation.
 A plot of land is cleared by felling the trees and burning them.
 The ashes are then mixed with the soil and crops like maize, yam, potatoes and cassava are grown.
 After the soil loses its fertility, the land is abandoned and the cultivator moves to a new plot.
 Shifting cultivation is also known as 'slash and burn' agriculture.